 - Spoo, J. and Elsner, P.: Cement burns: a review 1960-2000.
 Contact Dermatitis 45(2): 68-71, 2001.

 - Winder, C. and Carmody, M.: The dermal toxicity of cement.
 Toxicol.
 Ind.
 Health 18(7): 321-331, 2002.

-note: Submit as a separate sample.
-If the filter is not overloaded, samples may be collected up to an 8-hour period.
-When analysis of a compound is requested, an elemental analysis is performed and reported as the compound.
+- note: When analysis of a compound is requested, an elemental analysis is performed and reported as the compound.

 ** All Trademarks are the property of their respective owners.